bagder/http3-explained/en/h3-https.md

 HTTP/3 will be performed using `HTTPS://` URLs.
 The world is full of these URLs and it has been deemed impractical and downright unreasonable to introduce another URL scheme for the new protocol.
-Much like HTTP/2 didn't need a new scheme, neither will HTTP/3.
+Much like HTTP/2 did not need a new scheme, neither will HTTP/3.

 The added complexity in the HTTP/3 situation is however that where HTTP/2 was